1. Home

 Overview

-Uncanny Codes 4.0 and later allow you to sell codes directly to customers.
+Uncanny Codes allows you to sell codes directly to customers.
 This means administrators can generate large batches of codes, associate a product with those codes, and when users purchase the product they receive the codes for use by themselves or other people.
-This functionality is useful as a substitute for gift cards, promotional gifts, selling accounts to organizations or really anything where codes grant access to something.
+This functionality is useful as a substitute for gift cards, promotional gifts, selling accounts to organizations, or really anything where codes grant access to something.

-Selling codes does require the use of WooCommerce, the most widely used ecommerce plugin for WordPress.
+Selling codes requires the use of WooCommerce, the most widely used ecommerce plugin for WordPress.
 WooCommerce must be configured before codes can be sold.

-To set up a WooCommerce product to sell codes to end users, perform the following steps:
+To set up a WooCommerce product to sell codes to end users:

 1. Generate the code batch you want to sell before creating a new product.

-2. In the Products menu for WooCommerce that appears in /wp-admin/, choose Add New to create a new product.
+2. In the Products menu for WooCommerce in /wp-admin/, choose Add New to create a new product.

 3. Set up the product as you normally would for other WooCommerce products.
-See https://docs.woocommerce.com/document/managing-products/ for additional help.
+See the WooCommerce documentation on managing products for additional help.
 In the Product data drop-down list, choose Codes for Uncanny Automator.

 4. Make sure you set a Regular price for each code.
 The user will be charged this times the number of codes (the quantity) that they purchase.